Last Updated on January 1, 2023

 The simplest definition would be that travel pillows are ones which are small and compact enough to take on journeys.
 However, this can be broken down further depending on their type of usage, and shape:

 A travel neck pillow is small and uniquely designed to provide support to the neck and head while sitting upright and traveling.
 Also known simply as neck pillows, these aren’t limited to usage on buses, planes, and trains.
 They are often used during activities at home such as reading, watching TV, or even while sleeping in a car during your lunch break.

 Travel Pillow Buying Guide

-Over the years travel pillows have been adapted and changed to accommodate an ever increasing market, hence the wide variety of designs which incorporate different shapes, sizes, and fillings.
+Over the years travel pillows have been adapted and changed to accommodate an ever-increasing market, hence the wide variety of designs that incorporate different shapes, sizes, and fillings.
 As you may have guessed there are numerous choices to make before you buy.
-To shed some light on this clever invention we have included some more detailed characteristics of the most popular ones below:
+To shed some light on this ingenious invention, we have included some more detailed characteristics of the most popular ones below:

 The Differing Shapes

-Travel neck pillows are available in various different shapes.
+Travel neck pillows are available in various shapes.
 Generally, the most common ones are U shaped, but can also be found in other shapes such as a J or in the form of a large arch which goes over a shoulder.
 Traditionally they rest on top of one’s shoulders and support behind the neck and either side of the head.
 This clever U shaped design is to stop the head from rolling side to side or falling forwards while catching up on sleep on those long journeys.
 In regards to the head rolling forwards, this is dependent on the level of chin support which is provided.
-For this, the old school U shaped pillow does the job pretty well, however, in order to further prevent forward head roll and provide better chin support, leading manufacturers have recently adopted a J shape which is furthermore effective.
+For this, the old school U shaped pillow does the job pretty well, however, to further prevent forward head roll and provide better chin support, leading manufacturers have recently adopted a furthermore effective J shape.